uladz-zubrycki/VSMinimal/README.md

 # Visual Studio Minimal

 Visual Studio 2022 configuration adjustments to get clean visual style and as less bloat as possible.
-Hightly opinionated.
+Highly opinionated.
 I use it to develop stuff with C#, so it's the only language tested.
 I use ReSharper so don't need many built-in features.

 Visual studio behavior: